GreenWeegeeCantCode/AutoScreenshot/README.md

 Simple screenshotting tool that uses ShareX to make PFA nolags easily!

 # How to use
-First, make sure you have Share installed.
+First, make sure you have ShareX installed.
 In ShareX set the capture entire screen hotkey to Shift + Alt + S.
 Then, open PFA, load the midi you wanna nolag, pause and make sure the right key is set to move by 1/60th of a second.
 After that, open the .py file in something like VS Code, here you can configure it a bit such as changing the delay and the screenshot key.